zhuochun/md-writer/README.md

 > If you do not see any settings (due to a [Atom's bug][3ecd2daa]), please activate Markdown-Writer using command (e.g. `Open Cheat Sheet`).
 Close and reopen the Settings page.

+To **manage tags/categories in front matter**, please [follow this setup][35eb9cc2].

-There are more configurations available for power users, view [this wiki document][7ddaeaf4].
+For more configurations (e.g. project specific settings, change italic text styles), view [this wiki document][7ddaeaf4].

   [3ecd2daa]: https://github.com/atom/settings-view/issues/356 "Viewing a package's settings should activate it"
+  [35eb9cc2]: https://github.com/zhuochun/md-writer/wiki/Settings-for-Front-Matters "Settings for Front Matters"
   [7ddaeaf4]: https://github.com/zhuochun/md-writer/wiki/Settings "Settings"

-To **manage tags/categories in front matter**, please [follow this setup](https://github.com/zhuochun/md-writer/wiki/Settings-for-Front-Matters).

 ## Project